-The summer term, which has just drawn to a close, finally saw our school returning to close to what we knew as normal before the Covid-19 pandemic caused such havoc around the country.
+Welcome to 2023 from everyone at St Matthew’s Primary School.
+The autumn term has just drawn to a close and our school is back to what we knew as normal before the Covid-19 pandemic caused such an upheaval around the country.

 Bookmark our website and add it to your favourites so that you can keep fully up to date with all that goes on in this very special place.